Xtrackers Emerging Markets Carbon Reduction and Climate Improvers ETF (EMCR)

 - Absence of dividend yield may deter some investors.

-- Ongoing: Increasing investor demand for ESG investments.
+- Increasing investor demand for ESG investments.

 - Increased ESG Adoption: The growing awareness of climate change and the increasing demand for sustainable investments are driving growth in the ESG ETF market.
 As more investors seek to align their portfolios with their values, EMCR is positioned to benefit from this trend.
 The global ESG assets are projected to reach over $50 trillion by 2025, creating a significant opportunity for EMCR to attract new investors and increase its assets under management.
 Timeline: Ongoing.